Skip to content

 Ingesting FortiGate Logs through FortiGate App (Option 2)

 If SC4S does not work for your environment, another option to ingest FortiGate logs on Splunk is through FortiGate App.
+On Splunk web UI, navigate to Manage Apps, then Install from file.
+Upload the FortiGate App (tar archive) from ~/splunk-offline/apps directory.
+Check the upgrade box.

 image.png